benspratling4/SwiftSVG/README.md

 ## Agenda

 Parse the SVG structural elements.

 Focus on representing the SVG elements and attributes directly, init'ing from XMLItem, producing XMLItem with full round-trip support.

 Next priority is drawing, be able to draw elements with explicit attributes.
-Fill √, stroke X Handle replacing <use> with the identified element.  √ Add support for groups, transforms. - In progress
+Fill √, stroke X

+Handle replacing `<use>` with the identified element.  √

+Add support for groups, transforms. - In progress

 Then build out the full CSS mechanism.
+X, [SwiftCSS]("https://github.com/benspratling4/SwiftCSS") does exist, but is not applied

+Add support for units, resolving length dimensions & percentages of viewport.
+X

-X, SwiftCSS does exist, but is not applied Once path supports all features of geometry styling, CSS, etc..., add other shape elements, circle, rect, ellipse, polyline, polygon, etc...
+Once path supports all features of geometry styling, CSS, etc..., add other shape elements, circle, rect, ellipse, polyline, polygon, etc...
 X

 Last, Build a fully-parsing implementation of SwiftTrueTypeFont, and implement text content elements.
 X